0x007E/rcc/README.md

 The leds are controlled by `SPI`.
 The interface is displayed in the [dataflow](#dataflow-diagram) diagram.
 There is a pre-configured firmware to use the cube or a library to implement own solutions.

+> A documentation of the code can be found here [https://0x007e.github.io/rcc](https://0x007e.github.io/rcc).

 ## Dataflow diagram

 ![Dataflow](./images/dataflow.png)